deepset-ai/haystack-home/content/blog/optimizing-retrieval-with-hyde/index.md

 cookbook: using_hyde_for_improved_retrieval.ipynb
 ---

-[Hypothetical Document Embeddings (HyDE)](https://docs.haystack.deepset.ai/v2.0/docs/hypothetical-document-embeddings-hyde) is a technique that allows us to generate “fake” hypothetical documents given a query and originates from the paper “[Precise Zero-Shot Dense Retrieval without Relevance Labels](https://aclanthology.org/2023.acl-long.99/)”.
-Based on the findings in the paper, this is done 5 times, and then we encode each hypothetical document into an embedding vector and average them.
+[Hypothetical Document Embeddings (HyDE)](https://docs.haystack.deepset.ai/v2.0/docs/hypothetical-document-embeddings-hyde) is a technique proposed in the paper “[Precise Zero-Shot Dense Retrieval without Relevance Labels](https://aclanthology.org/2023.acl-long.99/)” which improves retrieval by generating “fake” hypothetical documents based on a given query, and then uses those “fake” documents embeddings to retrieve similar documents from the same embedding space.

-In this article, we will see how we can use this approach to improve retrieval, and how we can easily incorporate it into Haystack by creating a [custom component](https://docs.haystack.deepset.ai/v2.0/docs/custom-components) that implements HyDE.
+In this article, we will see how to implement and incorporate it into Haystack by creating a [custom component](https://docs.haystack.deepset.ai/v2.0/docs/custom-components) that implements HyDE.

 > To learn more about how HyDE works, and where it's useful, check out our guide on [Hypothetical Document Embeddings (HyDE)](https://docs.haystack.deepset.ai/v2.0/docs/hypothetical-document-embeddings-hyde)